skehlet/hammerspoon/README.md

 # My [hammerspoon](http://www.hammerspoon.org/) config.

-This is working on macOS Catalina and Hammerspoon 0.9.78.
+This is working on macOS Big Sur (11.4) and Hammerspoon 0.9.90.

 ## Window Management